This month, I want to share two things with you.

 In the new year, I want to take a few minutes to talk about the importance of maximizing stakeholder input while protecting board autonomy.

-Governing boards have a responsibility to ensure that campus stakeholders are heard and understood, and it is incumbent on board members to think independently and act collectively in service to the institution’s mission.
+Governing boards have a responsibility to ensure that campus stakeholders are heard and understood, and it is incumbent on board members to think independently and act collectively in service to the system’s mission.

 Why it matters: To make informed decisions and effective strategies, governing boards and their members need opportunities to listen to, engage with, and learn from the myriad higher education stakeholder groups, without feeling as though they are beholden to any constituency.
 Board members also need to adhere to board conflict-of-interest policies to ensure they provide impartial and meaningful oversight.